apache/incubator-devlake-website/versioned_docs/version-v0.15/Plugins/bitbucket.md

 ## Entities

-Check out the [Bitbucket entities](/Overview/SupportedDataSources.md#data-collection-scope-by-each-plugin) collected by this plugin.
+Check out the [BitBucket entities](/Overview/SupportedDataSources.md#data-collection-scope-by-each-plugin) collected by this plugin.

 ## Metrics